-The best new mobile game of the week: Forest Island - 19 November 2021
+The best new mobile game of the week: Exorcist in Island - 4 March 2022

 Every week dozens of new games come out for mobile phones, and every week the team here at Pocket Gamer do their best to highlight the best of those through our news, reviews, videos and more.
 You might remember our old Best Games of the Week series, well, we've refined that same list into this one; the best new mobile game of the week.